Research, Benefits and Cautions.

 How This Vitamin Works in Your Body:

-Absorbs calcium and phosphorus to aid in the development of bones and teeth
+Absorbs calcium and phosphorus to aid in the development of bones

 Promotes normal cell growth and maturation